chakler/chakler.github.io/faq/index.md

 In terms of hardware, I used my <del>Fusion-Drived Mid-2009 Apple Macbook Pro 15 inch</del> Mid-2014 15 inch Apple Macbook Pro with Retina Display;
 In terms of design, I used Sketch for designing the interface and Adobe Photoshop for editing the photos;
-In terms of writing code, I use Sublime Text 2;
+In terms of writing code, I used Sublime Text;
 In terms of CMS, I'm not sure if it's counted as a CMS but I use Jekyll for generating the site;
 In terms of hosting, this site is hosted on Github so feel free to check my code [here](https://github.com/chakler/chakler.github.io).